 Remains of Indigenous Children Found in Kamloops, B.C.

-In May of 2021, there was a shocking discovery in the city of Kamloops, British Columbia.
-The remains of 215 Indigenous children were found buried near a residential school.
+In May 2021, there was a shocking discovery in Kamloops, British Columbia where the buried remains of 215 Indigenous children were found near a residential school.
 Kamloops Residential School was one of the biggest residential schools in Canada.
-Sadly, the remains belonged to the children who attended the school.

 More remains were found near other residential schools in Canada revealing a dark chapter of Canada’s history.
-So it’s our job as Canadians, to honour the survivors of residential schools and recognize their losses.
-These discoveries should urge all Canadians to learn from the past and avoid making the same mistakes.
+So our job as Canadians is to honour the survivors of residential schools and recognize their losses.
+These discoveries urge all Canadians to learn from the past and avoid making the same mistakes.

-Canada’s Truth and Reconciliation Commission on Residential Schools recommended specific actions to reverse the injustice.
-And on June 3, 2021 the Canadian parliament passed Bill C-5 to designate September 30 as the National Day for Truth and Reconciliation.
+To redress the legacy of residential schools, Canada’s Truth and Reconciliation Commission on Residential Schools recommended specific actions to reverse the injustice.
+And on June 3, 2021, the Canadian parliament passed Bill C-5 to designate September 30 as the National Day for Truth and Reconciliation.

 This day encourages Canadians to learn about the darker parts of Canada’s past rather than to hide from it.
 It’s a day to learn about key historical events.
 Only when every Canadian knows about the crimes committed against Indigenous peoples can we move forward as a nation.